jamiemmt/jamiemmt.github.io/teaching/f18-fairml/home.md

 ### Rough Outline of Topics

 This class will cover several different perspectives on fairness in machine learning.
-Topics will include:
+Topics will nclude:

 - Statistical vs Individual definitions of fairness